-Using PHP though command line is possible and we will see about how to do it in this tutorial.
+Using PHP though command line is possible and we will see how to do it in this tutorial.
 Generally, PHP is used for creating web-based applications.
-There are occasions where PHP script can be used apart from regular web applications such as, automatic mail sending, cron job for getting backup, automatic log tracking and etc.
+There are occasions where PHP script can be used apart from regular web applications such as automatic mail sending, Cron job for getting backup, automatic log tracking and etc.

 Following are some of the PHP CLI SAPI command line options.

 |-i||To display command line PHP info.|

 |-f||To execute PHP file.|